-Offset, length Description 4, 4 bytes The length, which is the number of values; depending on the data type, it is not necessarily the number of bytes.
-For the ASCII type, it is the number of characters.
-This is the exact number; it does not include any padding for odd lengths.
-An ASCII value must have a terminating NULL (0x00) character, which is included in the count.
-An ASCII value can have multiple NULL terminated strings; the count is the total for all of the strings.
-Individual strings, other than the first, might begin on odd offsets.
-8, 4 bytes The value itself or a pointer to it: Small values (4 bytes or less) must be placed directly in the IFD entry.
-If less than 4 bytes, the value is placed in the lower numbered bytes.
-For larger values, this is the byte offset that points to the data block.
+Offset, length Description 8, 4 bytes The value itself or a pointer to it: Small values (4 bytes or less) must be placed directly in the IFD entry.
+If less than 4 bytes, the value is placed in the lower numbered bytes. • For larger values, this is the byte offset that points to the data block.
 The offset must be even, but may otherwise point anywhere in the file regardless of IFD or IFD entry order.

 Each directory entry represents either an individual metadata property, or a pointer to a block of metadata in another format.
 For tags that identify blocks of metadata in other formats, including XMP, the entry provides a length/offset pair that points to the data block.
-These tags are:
+Table 7 lists these tags:

-33723 0x2BC 0x83BB XMP packet
+Тад Hex Usage

-0,0200
+700 0x2BC XMP packet

-UX03BB IPTC dataset
+33723 0x83BB IPTC dataset

 34377 0x8649 Photoshop Image Resources (PSIR) containing non-metadata resources, and possibly duplicating the IPTC metadata

 34665 0x8769 Exif subsidiary IFD offset

 34853 0x8825 GPS subsidiary IFD offset